Shin-Thant/Shin-Thant/README.md

 ###

 <p align="left">I'm Shin Thant, a passionate full-stack developer, and a microservices and design architecture enthusiast.
 I began my coding journey in 2021 and have been learning and building ever since.
-My passion for crafting things drives me to learn new things and build with them.</p>
+My passion for crafting things drives me to learn new things and build with them.
+Check out my <a href="https://medium.com/@shinthant10684">articles.</a></p>

 ###